Kali-Hac/SPC-MGR/README.md

 ```

 # Application to Generalized Person re-ID
-To transfer the SPC-MGR model trained on a **source** dataset to a new **target** dataset and further **fine-tune** with the unlabeled target data for the generalized person re-ID task, simply run the following command:
+To transfer the SPC-MGR model trained on a **source** dataset to a new **target** dataset and further **fine-tune** with the unlabeled target data for the generalized person re-ID task, please simply run the following command:
 ```bash
 python SPC-MGR.py --dataset KS20 --probe probe --S_dataset KGBD --S_probe probe --mode DG